splatpugs/ntu-dsai-past/README.md

 In total, Singapore has won 5 Olympic medals:
 - The first medal, a silver, was secured by **Tan Howe Liang** in lightweight weightlifting at the **1960 Summer Games**.
 - Subsequent medals included the second at the **2008 Summer Games** and two more at the **2012 Summer Games**.
-- The nation's first gold medal was achieved by **Joseph Schooling** in the men's 100-metre butterfly at the **2016 Summer Olympics**, marking the fifth medal overall for Singapore.
+- The nation's first gold medal was achieved by **Joseph Schooling** in the men's 100-metre butterfly at the **2016 Summer Olympics**.

+## Implications for Singapore?

+**Limited Athlete Pool**:
+- Given Singapore's smaller population, the pool of athletes is limited, which may impact the overall medal tally.

+**Need for Strategic Development**:
+- To enhance Olympic performance, Singapore may benefit from strategies that focus on identifying and developing talent across a broader range of sports.

 ##### Last Updated: Thursday, 26th September 2024